chewyiting/Bioproj2Lineage/README.md

 ```

 ## Usage
+### Identifying a list of SRA accessions
+Refer to scripts/metadata2profile.R for proceeding from a query on [NCBI Bioproject](https://www.ncbi.nlm.nih.gov) to a list of SRA accessions.

 ### Reproducible example
 To illustrate, we will analyse the list of SRA accessions corresponding to BioProject PRJNA736718.